EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

 #definition[
 Given a chain complex $(P_cx, d^((P)))$ and a cochain complex $(I^cx, d_((I)))$, we can form the *Hom double complex* $ hom(P_cx, I^cx) = {hom (P_p, I^q)}_(p, q) $
-with differentials#footnote[Here we alternate the signs for adjacent rows instead of adjacent columns as in the tensor product double complex.
-The sign convention is different in @weibel[p.
-62]; I choose to use the current one, following @notes[p.
-76], because it makes my life easier.]
+with differentials#footnote[Here we alternate the signs for adjacent rows (instead of adjacent columns, as in the tensor product double complex).
+This sign convention, following @notes[p.
+76], is different from that in @weibel[p.
+62].]
  $ d^h_(p, q) (f)  &= (-1)^q f oo d^((P))_(p+1) in hom ( P_(p+1) , I^q)  \ d^v_(p, q) (f) &=  d_((I))^q oo f in hom (P_p, I^(q+1)) $
 for $f in hom ( P_p , I^q )$.